preethisha25/playwrightJavaAutomation/README.md

-# Interview Automation Tech Test
-Repo used for interview testing.

 # Mid SDET Tech Test

 You will need to have completed this tech test with code committed to your branch at least 2 hours before the interview is scheduled.
 If more time is required, please inform us **ASAP**.
 Please note we will only reschedule the interview a maximum of one time.